Highlights From Protiviti’s 2019 Finance Trends Survey

-Finance organisations must continue to explore innovative ways to harness the power of an expanding talent ecosystem, as they will be well-positioned to access increasingly valuable expertise while thriving as strategic business partners.
+Finance organizations must continue to explore innovative ways to harness the power of an expanding talent ecosystem, as they will be well-positioned to access increasingly valuable expertise while thriving as strategic business partners.

-To get started with developing a more agile and flexible finance labour model that leverages innovative sourcing strategies, CFOs and finance leaders should:
+To get started with developing a more agile and flexible finance labor model that leverages innovative sourcing strategies, CFOs and finance leaders should:

-- Assess the extent to which economic forces, technological advancements and changing generational expectations of the employer-employee contract are affecting the existing finance labour model.
+- Assess the extent to which economic forces, technological advancements and changing generational expectations of the employer-employee contract are affecting the existing finance labor model.

-- Define those roles that represent the strategic professional core (those roles and/or functions that are critical to the success of the organisation), as those will need to be compensated handsomely.
+- Define those roles that represent the strategic professional core (those roles and/or functions that are critical to the success of the organization), as those will need to be compensated handsomely.

 - Assess the effectiveness and efficiency of current resourcing approaches in terms of their success in supporting and increasing the finance group’s agility.

-- Determine how to hire, develop and manage each of these labour pools in an optimal manner that leverages advanced supporting technology.
+- Determine how to hire, develop and manage each of these labor pools in an optimal manner that leverages advanced supporting technology.

 Resourcing Core Finance Processes